elatov/elatov.github.io/_posts/2013-02-20-monitor-different-systems-with-collectd.md

 > The primary emphasis of Munin is on the plug and play architecture for it’s plugin.
 There are lot of plugins available for Munin, which will just work out-of-the box without lot of tweaking.

-Lastly I wanted to compare it to a large application just to see it&#8217;s Pro&#8217;s and Con&#8217;s.
+Lastly I wanted to compare it to a large application just to see it's Pro's and Con's.
 Since Nagios and Cacti were out of the picture, I decided to try **Zenoss**.
 There are a couple of sites that talk about the differences between Nagios and Zenoss, here are a few:

 *   <a href="http://community.zenoss.org/docs/DOC-5858" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://community.zenoss.org/docs/DOC-5858']);">Zennos VS. Nagios</a>
 *   <a href="http://www.longitudetech.com/linux-unix/zenoss-we-can-ditch-nagios-now/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.longitudetech.com/linux-unix/zenoss-we-can-ditch-nagios-now/']);">Zenoss: We Can Ditch Nagios Now</a>